FACING the MANNEQUIN

 Cece Qian Zhang

-Laurel Kendall, Chair, Division of Anthropology and Curator, Asian Ethnographic Collections, AMNH.
+Laurel Kendall, Division of Anthropology and Curator, Asian Ethnographic Collections, AMNH.
 Adjunct Professor, Columbia University

 David Harvey, Adjunct Professor, Columbia University.
 Former Senior Vice President of Exhibition, AMNH